fastrocket/cunfftls/README.md

 and borrows extensively from the associated codebase.

 #### Recent changes
+* **March 30, 2016**
+   * Added a few sanity checks
+   * Now, when running multiple threads and saving the peaks, each thread will write to their own unique file
 * **March 29, 2016** (1.5)
    * Added ability to print out multiple peaks (`--npeaks` and `--peak-thresh`)
 * **March 28, 2016** (1.4)